-The implementation of the mass transit system will be taken up by the SPV (the implementation mode is discussed in Chapter 6).
-The Mono rail, Metro and Heavy Metro will be built mostly on the elevated viaduct on the median along the ring road between K R Puram and Central Silk Board.
+As the implementation of the mass transit system will be taken up by the SPV (the implementation mode is discussed in Chapter 6), and will be built mostly on the median along the ring road and in the space acquired for the purpose along NH 44 from Hebbal to Airport link road.

-For BRT and at-grade Metro lite development where the entire road cross section will be reorganized will require additional efforts in the planning and execution.
+For BRT and Metro lite development where the entire cross section will be reorganized will require slightly more efforts in the planning and execution.
+However, there may not be any land acquisition involved for the development of corridor.

-Extra efforts would be required in the acquisition of additional land for the development of heavy Metro which is to the tune of about 10% more than land required for the development of metro.
-Land required for the alignment development for the mono rail shall be for the stations only and similar to that required for Metro.
-Additionally, all systems except Metro system would require Depot for operations and for Metro, remodeling of existing depot near Baiyappanahalli would be required.
+The extra efforts would be required in the acquisition of additional land for the development of Heavy Metro which is to the tune of about 10% more than the land required for the development of metro.
+Additionally, all systems would require Depot for operations.

-Scoring Criteria: Implementation efforts are considered same for all the systems except for heavy metro due to higher LA efforts in highly developed area and construction.
+Scoring Criteria: Implementation efforts are considered same for all the systems except for Heavy metro due to higher LA efforts in highly developed area and construction.